dotnet/docs/docs/standard/base-types/composite-format.md

 The composite formatting feature is supported by methods such as the following:

-* [String.Format](xref:System.String.Format(System.IFormatProvider,System.String,System.Object)), which returns a formatted result string.
+* <xref:System.String.Format(System.IFormatProvider,System.String,System.Object)>, which returns a formatted result string.

 * [StringBuilder.AppendFormat](xref:System.Text.StringBuilder.AppendFormat(System.IFormatProvider, System.String, System.Object), which appends a formatted result string to a [StringBuilder](xref:System.Text.StringBuilder) object.